mrichardson23/garage-indicator/README.md

 This section is in progress.

 ### MQTT broker
-As mentioned above, I [this guide for installing Mosquitto](https://mosquitto.org/download/).
+As mentioned above, I used [this guide for installing Mosquitto](https://mosquitto.org/download/).
 I used the same Raspberry Pi on my network that is also running my VPN server.

 Most home networks use DHCP to assign IP addresses to devices.
 I'd recommend going into your router settings to give your MQTT broker system a DHCP reservation so that you can be sure that it always gets the same IP.
 This process will depend on what router you have.